This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Remove the pot from the heat and slowly add the vinegar, water, mustard, sugar, salt, and pepper.
-Stir well.
+- Remove from heat and stir in the vinegar, water, mustard, sugar, salt, and pepper.
+Return to the stove and simmer 1 minute, stirring.

-- Transfer the warm potato salad to a bowl and enjoy.
+- Transfer to a bowl and serve warm.

 Notes